libra/website/docs/move-overview.md

 ### Move Has First Class Resources

 * The key feature of Move is the ability to define custom resource types.
 Resource types are used to encode safe digital assets with rich programmability.
-* Resources are ordinary values in the language, they can be stored as data structures, passed as arguments to procedures, returned from procedures, and so on.
+* Resources are ordinary values in the language.
+They can be stored as data structures, passed as arguments to procedures, returned from procedures, and so on.
 * However, the Move type system provides special safety guarantees for resources.
 Move resources can never be duplicated, reused, or discarded.
 A resource type can only be created or destroyed by the module that defines the type.
 These guarantees are enforced statically by the [Move virtual machine](reference/glossary.md#move-virtual-machine-mvm) via bytecode verification.
 The Move virtual machine will refuse to run code that has not passed through the bytecode verifier.
 * The Libra currency is implemented as a resource type named `LibraCoin.T`. `LibraCoin.T` has no special status in the language; every Move resource enjoys the same protections.